EnterpriseDB/barman/new_docs/user_guide/quickstart.rst

 Quick start
 ===========

-As stated in :ref:`architectures`, we recommend setting up Barman in a dedicated host.
+As it is stated in :ref:`architectures`, we recommend setting up Barman in a dedicated host.
 That said, the examples in this tutorial assume the following hosts:

 * ``pghost``: The host where Postgres is running.
 * ``barmanhost``: The host where Barman will be set up.